-In partnership with The Moise A. Khayrallah Center for Lebanese Diaspora Studies at North Carolina State University, Delta State university will host the traveling exhibit “The Lebanese in America: An exhibition exploring 150 years of history” beginning March 21.
+In partnership with The Moise A. Khayrallah Center for Lebanese Diaspora Studies at North Carolina State University, Delta State university is hosting the traveling exhibit “The Lebanese in America: An exhibition exploring 150 years of history.”

 The detailed exhibit explores the history and memories of Mississippi’s Lebanese American community.
 It comprises eight narrative HopUp displays with photographs, graphics and QR Codes linked to supplementary materials and an e-reader.
 The panels describe the history, conditions and impact of Lebanese immigration nationally, offering a framework in which to consider the substantial Lebanese immigration to the Mississippi Delta and beyond between the 1880s and the end of World War I.

 “This Delta is shaped daily by the people who invest in it,” said Emily Jones, university archivist.
 “The communities, celebrations, historic places and even place names tell of the colorful cultures who have immigrated to the Mississippi Delta and left their mark on our landscape.
 The exhibit prepared by the Moise A. Khayrallah Center for Lebanese Diaspora Studies and the Center for the Study of Southern Culture is a beautiful representation of the Lebanese families who have contributed to the richness of our regional heritage.
 The more we explore the threads that have woven together to create our current communities, I believe we will grow to appreciate each other more and more.”